swcarpentry/sql-novice-survey/03-filter.md

 We can also filter by partial matches.
 For example,
-if we want to know something just about the site names beginning with "DR" we can use the `LIKE` keyword.
+if we want to know something just about the site names beginning with "DR" we can use the [`LIKE` keyword][LIKE].
 The percent symbol acts as a [wildcard](reference.html#wildcard), matching any characters in that place.
 It can be used at the beginning, middle, or end of the string: